-- 17.1 The Supplier must tell the Authority within 48 hours if it receives a Request For Information. - 17.2 Within the required timescales the Supplier must give the Authority full co-operation and information needed so the Authority can: - (a) comply with any Freedom of Information Act (FOIA) request; - (b) comply with any Environmental Information Regulations (EIR) request.

-17.3 The Authority may talk to the Supplier to help it decide whether to publish information under clause 17.
-However, the extent, content and format of the disclosure is the Authority's decision, which does not need to be reasonable.
+- 17.2 Within the required timescales the Parties must give each other full cooperation and information needed so they can: - (a) comply with any Freedom of Information Act (FOIA) request; - (b) comply with any Environmental Information Regulations (EIR) request. - 17.3 The Parties may talk to each other to help them decide whether to publish information under clause 17.
+However, the extent, content and format of the disclosure rests with the Party receiving the request, which does not need to be reasonable.